 The Graduate School offers an integrated training and professional development programme to enhance research excellence, impact and individual employability.
 Postgraduates benefit from support with funding applications, placement opportunities, industry collaboration, teaching practice, public engagement and outreach activity.

-I am the Head of Researcher Development.
+I am Head of Researcher Development.
 My background is in psychology and epidemiology and I worked as a researcher and academic for over 20 years.
-As part of my role I am responsible for developing the Graduate School Researcher Development Training Programme ensuring that staff and students have access to a wide range of courses, seminars and workshops on a range of topics, from research methods to project management and from public engagement to media training.
-I work closely with academic staff and postgraduate students to help them develop their portfolio of research skills, particularly their academic writing.
-In addition to running a series of lectures on writing grant applications and journal articles throughout the year, I also run ‘Writing Academies’ and provide one-to-one support on writing grant and fellowship applications, academic papers, impact case studies and conference abstracts.
-I also manage the University Internal Peer Review Process, am a member of the University REF group, chair the Graduate School Forum, sit on the University Research Degrees Assessment Panel and am a member of the Universities Scotland Research Training Sub-Committee.
+I am responsible for developing the Abertay University Graduate School Researcher Development Training Programme.
+The programme provides academic staff and postgraduate students with access to a wide range of courses, seminars and workshops on a range of topics, from research methods to project management and from public engagement to media training.
+I work directly with staff and students to help them develop their portfolio of research skills.

 I am the point of contact within the University for advice on:

 I should be consulted by any colleagues who are preparing to, or have been asked by an external contact to sign any of these types of agreements.

 I am also the University REF Manager, which involves co-ordinating the University submission to the UK Government’s assessment of the quality of Universities’ research, an exercise that affects both Abertay’s funding and reputation.